learnlatex/learnlatex.github.io/en/lesson-11.md

 \end{document}
 ```

-For running text, we use commands that alter the font set up: the commands
+For running text, we use commands that alter the font setup; the commands
 here are for example `\bfseries` and `\itshape`.
 Because these don't 'stop',
 we need to place them in a _group_ if we want to prevent them applying to
 the whole document.
 LaTeX environments are groups, as are table cells,